Following is a provisional list of reviewer’s biographies for the Open Portfolio Review at PhotoPlus Expo 2017.

 Stephen Perloff is the Editor of The Photo Review and The Photograph Collector as well as a photographer and curator.

-Carolyn Potts provides photographers with the portfolio edits, marketing strategies, and business systems they need to land the assignments and photo projects they want.
-Her results-focused photography consulting practice, founded in 2004, is based on her 25+year career as a successful photo rep; a career that was fueled by her education in and passion for, photography and design.
-She's created 10,000+ portfolio edits/presentations for photographers and illustrators– portfolio edits and marketing plans that have garnered hundreds of thousands of dollars worth of assignments for photographers from ad agencies, design firms, corporations, and publishers across the globe.
-Reviewer Preference: Open to seeing motion samples in addition to still photography.
+Carolyn Potts, creative consultant, works with photographers worldwide refocusing their marketing so that it’s as professional and compelling as their imagery.
+She provides portfolio edits, marketing strategies, and business systems that help them land the projects they want and need.
+Her results-focused photography consulting practice, founded in 2004, is based on her 30+ year career as a successful photo rep; a career that was fueled by her education in—and passion for—photography and design.
+She's created 10,000+ portfolio edits/presentations for photographers.
+Those portfolio edits and marketing plans have garnered hundreds of thousands of dollars worth of assignments from ad agencies, design firms, corporations, and publishers across the globe.
+Carolyn also has presented numerous seminars on both photo marketing as well as “Inner Game,” evidence-based, business strategies that support photographers in maintaining their focus on the road to getting the work they want in this "age of distraction."
+Reviewer Preference: Interested in seeing both Commercial and Fine Art work.
+Open to seeing motion and multimedia samples in addition to still photography.

 Timothy Stapleton has been an art director, writer, associate creative director, creative director and chief creative officer.
 He's won almost every major award, including Effies and Bronze Anvils for PR.
 Since Timothy's been at Sigma, they have won small agency of the year from Ad Age and were featured as one of the top fifty agencies in the country (one for each state) by Adweek.
 His work has been incredibly successful across all platforms, including social media and digital, whether consumer facing, business-to-business or employee-facing communications.
 Reviewer Preference: Open to seeing motion samples in addition to still photography.